sbooth/CXXRingBuffer/README.md

 # CXXRingBuffer

-A lock-free ring buffer.
+A lock-free SPSC ring buffer.

-This class is thread safe when used from one reader thread and one writer thread (single producer, single consumer model).
+This class is thread safe when used from one reader thread and one writer thread.

 > [!NOTE]
 > C++20 is required.